bram-dingelstad/Wol/README.md

 Yarn's similar in style to [Twine](http://twinery.org), so if you already know that, you'll be right at home!
 If you don't, that's cool - Yarn's syntax is extremely minimal, and there's not much there to learn.

-Wol is actively maintained by [Bram Dingelstad](https://bram.dingelstad.works), if you need a programmer or designer for your next (Godot) project, you can [hire him!](https://hire.bram.dingelstad.works)
+Wol is maintained by [Bram Dingelstad](https://bram.dingelstad.works), if you need a programmer or designer for your next (Godot) project, you can [hire him!](https://hire.bram.dingelstad.works)

 ## Getting Started